JLEspinel/A-Third-Tine/_posts/2018-1-15-New-Ritual:-2018-Predictions.md

 I saw the 2017 calibration results and I was immediately hooked on the idea of trying my hand at the same exercise.

+The only barrier was I'm no polymath (unlike Lucas), so I recruited a polymath (Lucas) to help me write a comprehensive list of events spanning a variety of disciplines.

 What follows is a list of predictions for prominent outcomes in 2018 at varying degrees of certainty:

 ## 50%